NayraM0hammed/Advent-of-Code-2022/Day 5: Supply Stacks/Readme.md

 So if u wanna try my code **"part1.cpp" "part2.cpp"**, u need to do same manual conversion in that part of input !! :nerd_face:
 ***
-#### Feelling Guilty about the manual conversion :owl: , So i added an additional block of code for the same solution of part 1 (advance_part1.cpp) that handles this part of input directly.